 • Seal off all vents, grills or other openings to the outside to the extent possible.

-- Breathing through a wet cloth or handkerchief held to your nose and mouth may help reduce your exposure to some airborne dusts and vapors.
+• Breathe through a wet cloth or handkerchief held to your nose and mouth to help reduce your exposure to some airborne dusts and vapors.

-- Do not evacuate your building unless told to do so by the University Police..
+• Do not evacuate your building unless told to do so by police.